compbiozurich/UZH-BIO392/course-results/majorie-baertschi/majorie-baertschi-file-formats-assignment.md

 **FASTA/FASTQ:** FASTA is a simple and widely supported format to represent biological sequences.
 It includes a sequence name, an optional description (for example metadata or sequencing details) and the sequence itself.
 The sequences are formatted in plain text and therefore readable.
 Raw reads from a sequencer are often in the FASTA format.
 FASTQ is similar to FASTA, but already with quality scores included.

 **VCF:** VCF stands for Variant Call Format.
-It is a standard file format for storing DNA variation data, including SNPs, insertions, deletions, and structural variants, together with annotations and metadata.
+It is a standard file format for storing DNA variation data, including SNPs, insertions, deletions and structural variants, together with annotations and metadata.
 There is a header (metadata etc.) and a body.
 Each line of the body describes variants present in the sampled population at one genomic position or region.

 ## When to use which one?